top of page

 Mission Trip Details

 This mission trip to Guatemala is literally going to be life-changing!
 Each day, you and your team will depart and make a huge impact in the beautiful Guatemalan community of Antigua.
-As you visit schools, parks, orphanages, communities, and villages, you’ll be playing some sports and games, participating in some fun skits, distributing food to those in need, doing a few work projects, visiting homes to share the gospel and pray for the needs of others, and SO much more!
+As you visit villages, local communities, parks, and a possible girls home.
+You’ll be playing some sports and games, participating in some fun skits, distributing food to those in need, possibly doing a few work projects while going home to home and sharing the gospel and praying for the needs of others, and SO much more!

-Evenings in Guatemala will be filled with a fired-up time of worship, testimonies, inspiring teachings from the Bible, fun team sessions, and always a late night game or two.
-Of course, we’ll also have some AMAZING free days like hiking the Pacaya volcano and roasting “lava-toasted” marshmallows (totally safe), boating around Lake Atitlán, shopping at Chichicastenango and other artisan markets, doing a competitive team scavenger hunt (with prizes) around Antigua, and taking in the views while eating ice cream at Central Park.
+Evenings in Guatemala will be filled with a team meals at local restaurants, fired-up time of worship, testimonies, inspiring teachings from the Bible, fun team sessions, and always a late night game or two.
+Of course, we’ll also have some AMAZING free days like our Acatenango volcano 4 x 4 day tour, shopping at Chichicastenango and other artisan markets, doing a competitive team scavenger hunt (with prizes) around Antigua, and taking in the views while eating ice cream at Parque Central.

 After registering and securing your spot on a team with a $100 deposit (the deposit will go toward the total cost of your trip), you will be sent a Guatemala Acceptance Guide where you will find all the next steps, passport and CDC information, packing list, and financial deadlines needed to successfully plan and be 100% ready to experience an amazing mission trip!